madetech/handbook/roles/engineer.md

 # Engineer

-Currently we see every role at Made Tech as an Engineer role.
-This will likely change as we grow but it works for now!
+Currently we view every role at Made Tech as an Engineer role.
+We expect this to change as we grow.
 Below you will see the variations of our engineer role along with the need for that role and our expectations for it.

 ## Engineer role